Also See Heaven

-I cannot buy that because, in all 12 uses, malista very clearly means 'especially', 'particularly' or even 'chiefly'.
+I cannot buy that because, in all its 12 occurrences in the New Testament, malista very clearly means 'especially', 'particularly' or even 'chiefly'.
 For example...

 But if anyone does not provide for his own, and especially (Gk. malista) for those of his household, he has denied the faith and is worse than an unbeliever.
 (1 Timothy 5:8 NASB)

 The elders who rule well are to be considered worthy of double honor, especially (Gk. malista) those who work hard at preaching and teaching.
 (1 Timothy 5:17 NASB)

 Steven Cole went on to offer one other possibility.